 Silverado 2500 HD Buyers Guide

-Now that you’ve been introduced to our top picks, you may still be left with some questions.
+You may still be left with some questions now that you’ve been introduced to our top picks.
 For example, how are you supposed to know what to look for when buying brake pads?
 Which brake pads fare the best for your Silverado 2500 HD?
 If this is your first time having to deal with buying new brake pads, you might be feeling a little lost.
 Luckily for you, we’re here to answer all your most pressing questions.

 What to look for when buying brake pads for your Silverado 2500HD